allen880117/Simulated-Quantum-Annealing/impl_result/README.md

 ## opt3 (opt3)

-* According to the problem we oberserved at the version `Opt2`, we add the pseudo random generator in HLS. ([Reference](https://people.sc.fsu.edu/~jburkardt/cpp_src/uniform/uniform.html))
+* According to the problem we observed at the version `Opt2`, we add the pseudorandom generator in HLS. ([Reference](https://people.sc.fsu.edu/~jburkardt/cpp_src/uniform/uniform.html))

-* `Natrual Log` operation is time-consuming which harms the performance of the kernel a lot.
+* `Natural Log` operation is time-consuming which harms the performance of the kernel a lot.

-* The overall improvement in the whole system make this tradoff worth of it.
+* The overall improvement in the whole system make this tradeoff worth it.

 * The latency reported by the HLS synthesis report is not accurate, it assumes the generation of log random number executes at each iteration.
-  * It actually executes once of `#Spins` iterations.
+  * It executes once every `#Spins` iterations.

 ## opt5 (opt5)

 * Modify the un-complete boundary check to truly support the variable size of the trotters and the spins.
   * Modulo is a time-consuming operation.

-* Break down the `LOOP_CTRL` into multiple loops to get the index of the current processing spin in a more efficient way.
+* Break down the `LOOP_CTRL` into multiple loops to get the index of the current processing spin more efficiently.
   * Also making the HLS synthesis report calculate the latency in a more accurate way

-* Previous version (The innermost loop is actually explicit unrolling)
+* Previous version (The innermost loop is explicit unrolling)

 ```C++
 #define NPC 16 // The factor of intra-trotter parallelsim